-Ms. Southern is a member of The US Business Council, a member of the American Society of Corporate Executives. and a Canadian Member of the Trilateral Commission.
+Ms. Southern is a member of The US Business Council, a member of the American Society of Corporate Executives, and a Canadian Member of the Trilateral Commission.
 She is a member of the Business Council of Canada and the University of Calgary School of Public Policy Advisory Council.
 In 2020, Ms. Southern joined the Premier's Economic Recovery Council with other policy and industry experts providing insight and strategies to accelerate diversification of Alberta's economy.
 That same year, Ms. Southern was awarded a British Empire Medal by Her Majesty Queen Elizabeth II for services to British equestrian, military and commercial interests in Alberta, Canada.

-LINDA A. SOUTHERN-HEATHCOTT (4)
+LINDA A. SOUTHERN-HEATHCOTT(4)

+Primary residence Calgary, Alberta, Canada

+Director since 2000

-Ms. Southern-Heathcott is not independent because she has a material relationship with CU.
-She is an immediate family Not Independent member of the Chair and Chief Executive Officer.
+Not Independent Ms. Southern-Heathcott is not independent because she has a material relationship with CU.
+She is an immediate family member of the Chair & Chief Executive Officer.

 Ms. Southern-Heathcott is President & Chief Executive Officer of Spruce Meadows Ltd., an internationally recognized equestrian facility in Calgary, Alberta.
-She is also a founding director and serves as Chair and Chief Executive Officer of AKITA Drilling Ltd., an oil and gas drilling contractor with drilling operations throughout North America.
-Ms. Southern-Heathcott brings significant management and business experience to the Board and was appointed Vice Chair of the Board of Directors of Canadian Utilities and CU Inc. in 2017 and of ATCO in 2016.
+She is also a founding director and serves as Executive Chair of AKITA Drilling Ltd., an oil and gas drilling contractor with drilling operations throughout North America.
+Ms. Southern-Heathcott brings significant management and business experience to the Board and was appointed Vice Chair of the Board of Directors of Canadian Utilities and CU Inc. in 2017 and of ATCO Ltd. in 2016.

-Ms. Southern-Heathcott is also Chair of Travel Alberta and serves on the Boards of ATCO Structures & Logistics Ltd., Sentgraf Enterprises Ltd. and TELUS Calgary Community Board.
+Ms. Southern-Heathcott is also Chair of Travel Alberta and serves on the Boards of ATCO Structures & Logistics Ltd. and Sentgraf Enterprises Ltd.